bugsnag/bugsnag-react-native/CONTRIBUTING.md

 * Generate a signed APK for Android

 ### Making a new release

-1. Update the version number by running `make VERSION=[number] bump`
-2. Update the changelog with new features and fixes
+1. Update the changelog with new features and fixes
-3. Commit the changes and tag in the format `v[version]`.
-Push.
-4. Publish the package to npm using `npm publish`.
+2. `make VERSION=[number] release`
-5. Create a new release on GitHub, copying the changelog entry.
+3. Create a new release on GitHub, copying the changelog entry.